pablo-meier/Pablog/posts/2018-12-22-i-don-t-recognize-that.md

 Stepping back, I personally prefer CSS-As-Designed than CSS-In-JS, but the emergence of CSS-In-JS doesn't surprise me.
-Over the last 20 years, our pages became apps, those apps have more users than the populations of most nations, and as our Webmasters became teams of dozens or hundreds of full-time software developers working together to support every screen size for hundreds of millions of people who never log off.
+Over the last 20 years, our pages became apps, those apps have more users than the populations of most nations, and our Webmasters became teams of dozens or hundreds of full-time software developers working together to support every screen size for hundreds of millions of people who never log off.